Limit distributions of branching Markov chains: Introduction

 \begin{dfn} The \sfemph{population martingale} of a branching Markov chain satisfying \eqref{ass:br} is the sequence of random variables (functions on the path space)

-We call its a.s. pointwise limit
+We call its a.s.\ pointwise limit

-the \sfemph{limit population ratio}. \end{dfn} We emphasize that even though the branching ratio is assumed to be constant, the offspring distributions $\pi_x$ themselves are allowed to be different.
-What we need here is a general variant of the the classical theorem of \textsc{Kesten -- Stigum} \cite{Kesten-Stigum66} which says that for a single offspring distribution $\pi$, the population martinagle is uniformly integrable if and only if $\pi$ satisfies the \sfemph{$L \log L$ moment condition.}
+the \sfemph{limit population ratio}. \end{dfn} We emphasise that even though the branching ratio is assumed to be constant, the offspring distributions $\pi_x$ themselves are allowed to be different.
+What we need here is an extension of the classical theorem of \textsc{Kesten -- Stigum} \cite{Kesten-Stigum66} which says that for a single offspring distribution $\pi$, the population martingale is uniformly integrable if and only if $\pi$ satisfies the \sfemph{$L \log L$ moment condition.}

 This issue is dealt with in Section \ref{sec:pm}.
 We introduce the \sfemph{uniform} $L \log L$ moment condition for the family $(\pi_x)_{x \in \Xs}$.
 Under this condition, we prove that the population martingale is uniformly integrable (Theorem \ref{thm:ll}) and that $W_\infty$ is almost surely strictly positive for any initial population (Theorem \ref{thm:pos}).